 Why Did the Pandas Leave San Diego?

-The truth is that the pandas were never expected to stay forever.
+The truth is that the pandas were never expected to stay here forever.
+In 2019, Bai Yun and Xiao Liwu represented the end of that loan program, which had already been extended several times.

-Former San Diego Zoo panda keeper Dallas Dumont explains that the giant pandas were never expected to remain here forever.
-“We knew when we started the program that they were not our bears and that they wouldn’t be staying… China believes in having their animals retire back in their country.”
+Former San Diego Zoo panda keeper Dallas Dumont explains: “We knew when we started the program that they were not our bears and that they wouldn’t be staying… China believes in having their animals retire back in their country.”

 Don’t forget about the red pandas!
 They currently occupy the former giant panda habitat in the Asian Passage section of the Zoo.
 Here is who you can see in the Asian Passage as you walk through it:

-If you’re determined to see giant pandas, you can still get up close and personal with them at a few American zoos.
-Your best opportunities include the Zoo Atlanta Panda Pagoda or the Memphis Zoo.
+If you love giant pandas, you can get up close and personal with them at the Zoo Atlanta Panda Pagoda.
+It’s the only zoo in America that currently houses pandas.
+San Diego Zoo will be the second.

 Save Money on Tickets

-There’s no need to pay full price when you have access to my discount.
+There’s no need to pay full price when you can access my discount.
+Tickets are good for a year from the date of purchase.
+Be ready for the pandas!

 *By texting the word SDZOO to 1-833-490-0799 you agree to receive automated promotional messages with how to secure my deeper ticket discount and this agreement isn’t a condition of any purchase.
 Msg and data rates may apply.
 2 msg/mo.
 Reply STOP to cancel.
 Read my full privacy policy.